abshinn/mind-the-gap/README.md

   * Find similar schools within candidate districts who are not yet active on DonorsChoose
   * In what ways are the suggested schools most similar?
 (Quantitatively)
   * Which features are most important for school success and project activity?

-- [ ] Provide information about data sources in module doc-string

 ###### school recommendation based on similarity _brainstorm_